 Basic Skills PLUS is designed for students who have not attained their high school diploma nor finished their high school equivalency.
 Basic Skills Plus provides workforce preparation activities and workforce training for a specific occupation to students concurrently enrolled in an adult high school diploma or high school equivalency program.

-Structured career pathways (SCC pathways on back) and courses are designed to reduce the amount of time a Basic Skills PLUS student is enrolled in the Basic Skills program and provides students with the skills necessary for successful transition into and completion of postsecondary education or training, or employment.
-Eligible students have course tuition and some fees waived
+Structured career pathways and courses are designed to reduce the amount of time a Basic Skills PLUS student is enrolled in the Basic Skills program and provides students with the skills necessary for successful transition into and completion of postsecondary education or training, or employment.
+Eligible students have course tuition and some fees waived.

-Career Pathways include Advanced Manufacturing, Automotive Systems Technology, Business Administration, Certified Nursing Assistant Culinary Arts, Early Childhood Education, Facilities Management, HVAC and Refrigeration, Medical Assisting Technology, Pharmacy Technician, Table Gaming, and Welding.
+Career Pathways include Automotive Systems Technology, Business Administration, Certified Nursing Assistant, Culinary Arts, Early Childhood Education, Medical Assisting Technology, Table Gaming and Welding.